zalyoung/gitlab-handbook/content/handbook/engineering/development/sec/secure/dynamic-analysis/dynamic-analysis.md

 ### Other Contact

-The DAST team also monitors #s_secure and #sec-section.
-Both these channels are for wider Secure topics, however are a good place to start if you are not sure which group in Secure to contact.
+The DAST team also monitors #s_ast and #sec-section.
+Both these channels are for wider AST topics, however are a good place to start if you are not sure which group in AST to contact.

 ## How We Work